erochest/neatline.dev/README.md

     > rake create

+If you get errors while running this, try re-provisioning the VM:

+    > vagrant provision

 ### Cleaning up

 If you want to destroy the VM and remove the Omeka directory, just execute this command.